bakks/butterfish/README.md

     This accepts piped input, if there is both piped input and a prompt then they will be concatenated together (prompt first).
 It is recommended that you wrap the prompt with quotes.
 The default GPT model is gpt-3.5-turbo.

+  promptedit
+    Like the prompt command, but this opens a local file with your default editor (set with the EDITOR env var) that will then be passed as a prompt in the LLM call.

   summarize [<files> ...]
     Semantically summarize a list of files (or piped input).
 We read in the